google-research/bleurt/checkpoints.md

 #### From an existing BLEURT checkpoint

 BLEURT offers a command-line tool to fine-tune checkpoints on a custom set of ratings.
+Currently, we only support fine-tuning the previous generation of checkpoints, based on English BERT (discussed in the previous section).
 To illustrate, the following command fine-tunes BERT-tiny on a toy set of examples:

 ```